 Meaning and History

 In September 1995, the required version was released, and by December, it had been finalized and renamed JavaScript.
-Of course, at first, there was confusion among users and specialists due to the almost identical name to Java, but this helped to popularize the new programming language.
-According to Eich, Netscape deliberately named it that way to quickly spread the Internet novelty on an obvious consonance.
+Of course, at first there was confusion among users and specialists because the name was almost identical to Java, but this helped popularize the new programming language.
+According to Eich, Netscape deliberately named it that way to quickly spread the novelty of the Internet through obvious consonance.
 The marketing ploy was a success.
 But a permanent logo for the digital product emerged later, after it was separated into an independent program.

 The modern JavaScript logo emerged alongside the HTML and CSS logos, as the same company owns these programming languages.
 She unified their visual identity, making them almost identical in style.
 The only differences are in the upper inscriptions and the color scheme.